Richard-Schott/Project1/README.txt

 	LinkedIn icons are available at https://brand.linkedin.com/downloads

 	Github icons are available at https://github.com/logos

+IDEA: create borderless <div> containers with a darker grey background.
 ISSUE: Minor font-size breakpoint at 500px; the header is small at that point.
 Other text might be, too.
 IDEA: Although stock images don't require attribution, cite them in README.
 ISSUE: EXPAND the <a> tags to the images.